LineageOS/charter/device-support-requirements.md

 ## Stability

-* No "screen of death" issues.
+* Issues like the "screen of death" MUST NOT affect the device.
-* Battery - no abnormal power drains.
+* The device MUST NOT have abnormal battery drain.
-* CPU Profiling - no overclocks by default.
+* Overclocked CPU Profiles MUST NOT be applied by default.

 ## Recovery